bandarisantosh/bad-python-app/README.md

 ### Options
 #### Restricting Access (optional)

 By default, the api key is set to `None` and any request will be allowed.
+This is true.

 If you want to restrict the access to the app, just set the environment variable named `VULN_FLASK_APP_API_KEY` with your secret: